-Killala in County Mayo has been transformed into a film set with hundreds of locals drafted in as extras for the production of the six-part drama series 'The Year of the French', based on the events of the 1798 uprising against British rule.
+Killala in Mayo has been transformed into a film set with hundreds of locals drafted in as extras for the production of 'The Year of the French', based on the events of the 1798 uprising against British rule.

 Eighteen months of planning has gone into the production and keeping 1981 hidden from view is one of the more onerous tasks for the crew.
 Telephone and electricity cables have been re-routed underground and RTÉ organised piped television for the town in return for taking down television aerials.